plone/training/mastering-plone/what_is_plone.rst

 Schema-driven content
 ---------------------

-Models/Schemas with fields: Content has fields to store data defined in a schema.
+Plone comes with a list of pre-defined content-types.

+Content types are defined in models/schemas.
+A schema can define fields to store data.

 Values of these fields on instances of objects are attributes